How will the University organize my years of study?

 Students who are English majors take a curriculum that contains a concentrated number of courses that mostly have the label “English,” such as English 304 and English 483.
 Besides their major courses, all students must also take University-required “General Education” courses.
 All students must take these “core courses” in general education.
 All general education, university degree-requirements can be found in the current University catalog at Degrees and Degree Requirements.
 These “core courses” together with those courses required by a student’s major area of study equals a student’s major curriculum.

-You have chosen to follow a General Studies curriculum, a curriculum that results in your obtaining the Bachelor of General Studies Degree (B.G.S.)
-Unlike other majors, general studies students do not take a concentration of courses labeled with the name of the major area (General Studies).
+You have chosen to follow a Interdisciplinary Studies curriculum, a curriculum that results in your obtaining the Bachelor of Interdisciplinary Studies Degree (B.I.S.)
+Unlike other majors, interdisciplinary studies students do not take a concentration of courses labeled with the name of the major area (Interdisciplinary Studies).
 You take a variety of courses in several of the disciplines of study offered by the university.
 Your major, therefore, is a broad and deep curriculum that can be said to stress the liberal arts courses.
 Although you are required to specialize in a certain area of study through the minor, you will not be taking enough of these courses to say that you have a major.
 You do, however, have to take enough courses in a certain area to satisfy the requirement of demonstrating academic depth, which is usually accomplished through the completion of one or more minors.
 You may choose any minor offered by a department or program at Nicholls.

 Important: You will be asked to declare a minor or develop a plan to demonstrate academic depth during your freshman year.
 Your advisor should be consulted about this choice before the end of your freshman year.
 You will also be required to have at least a 2.0 average in the courses that go to make up your minor, unless otherwise specified by the department of the minor.

 What does my entire degree curriculum look like?